Rookout/deployment-examples/python-kubernetes/README.md

 # Kubernetes Rookout Deployment Example

-This is a full example for deploying Rookout using Kubernetes
+This is a full example for deploying Rookout using Kubernetes.

 ## prerequisite: